What Is Cloud Security Posture Management (CSPM)?

-But in fact, the idea at the core of CSPM is that by establishing a strong “posture” within your cloud environment by creating configurations that are secure by default, you make it as difficult as possible for attackers to “knock over” your defenses and breach your environment.
+However, the idea at the core of CSPM is that by establishing a strong “posture” within your cloud environment through creating configurations that are secure by default, you make it as difficult as possible for attackers to “knock over” your defenses and breach your environment.

 Why Is Cloud Security Posture Management Important?

 As part of a broader cloud security strategy, CSPM offers several key benefits.

 First, CSPM helps to automate security workflows.
 Rather than performing manual evaluations of cloud configurations, then investigating and remediating each risk by hand, teams can use CSPM tools to parse through all of their cloud configurations automatically and continuously.
 In turn, they can detect risks as soon as they arise, with minimal time or effort expended by human engineers.

 In some cases, CSPM tools can even automate remediation by, for example, updating a flawed access control rule to make it more secure or disabling an obsolete user account.